radiant-labs/radiantkit/README.md

 ## Updates

 RadiantKit now supports real-time collaborative editing.
-Check out the instructions in the section title <a href="#collaborative-editing">Collaborative Editing</a> to set it up.
+Check out the instructions in the section titled <a href="#collaborative-editing">Collaborative Editing</a> to set it up.

 <a href="#collaborative-editing">
   <img src="CollaborativeEditing.gif" alt="Collaborative Editing Demo">